jliu-ut/jliu-ut.github.io/_pages/cv.md

 2. Does Stock Liquidity Shape Voluntary Disclosure?
 Evidence from the SEC Tick Size Pilot Program? _Review of Accounting Studies_ (Forthcoming) (with Ole-Kristian Hope)
 3. Earnings Announcements in China: Overnight-Intraday Disparity (with Ole-Kristian Hope and Danqi Hu)
 4. FOMC Meetings and Analysts’ Target-Price Forecasts (with Ole-Kristian Hope and Mingyue Zhang)
+5. The Value of Data Assets (_Work in Progress_)
-5. Use Cookies to Track Investors: Corporate Data Acquisition from Investors and Investor Communications (with Xijiang Su, _Work in Progress_)
+6. Using Cookies to Track Investors: Corporate Data Acquisition from Investors and Investor Communications (_Work in Progress_)

 Conferences and Workshops
 ======